Roberts struggles to keep Supreme Court out of ethics fight

 “We’re going to push back as hard as we can and tell the American people the truth about what’s going on.
 This is not about making the court better.
 This is about destroying a conservative court.
 It will not work,” said Sen. Lindsey Graham (R-S.C.), the committee’s ranking member.

+Sen. Lindsey Graham (R-S.C.) addresses reporters during a press conference on Wednesday, May 3, 2023.

-Sen. John Kennedy (R-La.) had this take: “Today’s hearing is an excuse to slay more mud at an institution.”
+Sen. John Kennedy (R-La.) had this take: “Today’s hearing is an excuse to sling more mud at an institution.”

-One Republican senator, Lisa Murkowski (Alaska), has joined Democrats’ calls, but the odds for passing any ethics legislation remain slim in the GOP-controlled House.
+One Republican senator, Alaska’s Lisa Murkowski, has joined Democrats’ calls, but the odds of passing any ethics legislation remain slim in the GOP-controlled House.

 “It’s very difficult to do anything in a divided Senate, especially when the committee of jurisdiction is equally divided.
 I think Roberts is using that to his advantage and just taking the easy way out, because he knows there’s no real way to compel anything beyond that,” Gabe Roth, executive director of judicial watchdog group Fix the Court, said in an interview ahead of the hearing.